 (b) Partner represents and warrants that no portion of its compensation, reimbursement, or any other benefit including discounts under or in relation to this Agreement is, has been or shall be, directly or indirectly, including through any third party, offered, promised, or guaranteed, granted, given, or paid, to any person for illegal purposes.

-(c) Partner represents and warrants that it, its employees, and any party acting on its behalf will adhere to the Code of Conduct or any equivalent conduct guidelines applicable to Partner available at https://new.siemens.com/global/en/company/about/corporate-functions/supply-chain-management/sustainability-in-the-supply-chain/code-of-conduct.html.
+(c) Partner represents and warrants that it, its employees, and any party acting on its behalf will adhere to the Siemens Code of Conduct or any equivalent conduct guidelines applicable to Partner available at https://new.siemens.com/global/en/company/about/corporate-functions/supply-chain-management/sustainability-in-the-supply-chain/code-of-conduct.html.

 (e) Partner represents and warrants that it takes appropriate measures (e.g. communication and training) to ensure compliance with this Section 11 by Partner and all of its directors, officers, and employees who may perform tasks under this Agreement.

-(g) Partner agrees that Siemens may, upon written request from any government or government agency, disclose the existence and terms of this Agreement.
+(g) Partner agrees that Siemens may, upon written request from any government or government agency, disclose the existence and the terms of this Agreement.
 Further, Siemens may disclose the before-mentioned information upon written request from any other contractual partner, if that party has been requested respectively by any government or government agency.

-(a) Partner represents and warrants that it will (i) maintain books, records and accounts which accurately reflect any and all payments made, expenses incurred, and assets disposed of, and have and will maintain an internal control system to ensure the proper authorization, recording and reporting of all transactions and (ii) provide reasonable assurances that violations of any applicable law, particularly such relating to anti-corruption, will be prevented, detected, and deterred.
+(b) Partner represents and warrants that it will (i) maintain books, records and accounts that accurately reflect any and all payments made, expenses incurred, and assets disposed of, and have and will maintain an internal control system to ensure the proper authorization, recording and reporting of all transactions and (ii) provide reasonable assurances that violations of any applicable law, particularly such relating to anti-corruption, will be prevented, detected, and deterred.

 If a breach of one or more of Partner’s obligations, representations or warranties specified in this Agreement is reasonably identified, Siemens shall be entitled to claim reimbursement for the costs of a retained audit company from Partner.